 One difference between the cameras concerns the presence of an on-board flash.
 The TL has one, while the GR III does not.
 While the built-in flash of the TL is not very powerful, it can at times be useful as a fill-in light.

 The Ricoh GR III has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

 Concerning the storage of imaging data, both the TL and the GR III write their files to SDXC cards.
 The GR III supports UHS-I cards (Ultra High Speed data transfer of up to 104 MB/s), while the TL cannot take advantage of Ultra High Speed SD cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Leica TL and Ricoh GR III and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 The GR III is a recent model that features in the current product line-up of Ricoh.
-In contrast, the TL has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the TL has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the TL was succeeded by the Leica TL2.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Ricoh websites.